 Abandoned, lost, or discarded fishing gear is a significant problem in all fisheries.
 These gears continue to catch or trap fish, birds, and mammals for a long time, also known as ghost-fishing.
-Ghost-fishing is more problematic in deeper waters (e.g. Greenland halibut fishery) because of lower rates of biofouling and tidal scouring so gears continue to fish effectively.
+Ghost-fishing is more problematic in deeper waters

+(e.g. Greenland halibut fishery) because of lower rates of biofouling and tidal scouring so gears continue to fish effectively.
 The magnitude of ghost-fishing in the Norwegian Sea is not quantified.

-Average annual surface (top panel) and subsurface (bottom panel) disturbance by mobile bottom-contacting fishing gear (bottom otter trawls, bottom seines, dredges, beam trawls) in the Norwegian Sea ecoregion during 2014-2017, expressed as average swept-area ratios (SAR).
-No data for Russia is available.
-Data from the years 2014-2017 were used to produce the figure because of lack of Norwegian data for 2018.
+Average annual surface (top panel) and subsurface (bottom panel) disturbance by mobile bottom-contacting fishing gear (bottom otter trawls, bottom seines, dredges, beam trawls) in the Norwegian Sea, expressed as average sweptarea ratios (SAR).